- The Life of a Glacier

-In Peru in 1941, 6,000 people perished when a glacial lake suddenly burst open, flooding the town of Huaraz below it.
+In Peru in 1941, 6,000 people perished when a glacial lake suddenly burst through its dam, flooding the town of Huaraz below it.
 Since then, another lake has formed at the base of the glacier, but engineers have created artificial channels to prevent future flooding.

-Ice avalanches from glacier snouts have been recorded in the Swiss Alps for centuries, and they still happen despite attempts to prevent them.
-In 1965, Switzerland was constructing a dam for a hydro-electric plant above the town of Mattmark.
-Without warning, an enormous mass of ice from the tongue of the nearby Allalingletscher broke off.
+Ice avalanches from glacier snouts have been recorded in the Swiss Alps for centuries, and they still occur despite attempts to prevent them.
+In 1965, the government of Switzerland was constructing a dam for a hydroelectric plant above the town of Mattmark.
+Without warning, an enormous mass of ice from the nearby Allalingletscher broke off.
 In mere seconds, the avalanche had rushed down the slopes and buried much of the construction camp, killing 88 workers.

-Icebergs broken off, or calved, from ice shelves and tidewater glaciers pose a significant threat to sea lanes worldwide.
-One of the most famous examples is the Titanic, which in April 1912 carried 1,503 passengers to a watery grave after a collision with an iceberg that ripped a 90 meter hole in the ship.
+Icebergs that have broken off, or calved, from ice shelves and tidewater glaciers pose a significant threat to sea lanes worldwide.
+One of the most famous examples is the Titanic, which in April 1912 carried 1,503 passengers to a watery grave after colliding with an iceberg that ripped a large hole in the ship.
 Shipping lanes along the coasts of Greenland and Newfoundland are historically iceberg-infested waters.